 The WMMGA application process has two parts:

 • First, completion of a brief application form.
-The 2019 application form will be available here, on our website, once we know for certain when the next training class will begin.
-In general applications must be submitted by September 21, 2018.
+The Class of 2021 application form will be available here, on our website, once we know for certain when the next training class will begin.
+In general applications must be submitted by September 30, 2018.

 • Second, an interview with two Master Gardeners, which will be scheduled at a mutually convenient time shortly after the application deadline.

 Decisions about admission to the program will be made in November 2020, and all applicants will be informed of the results of their applications at that time.

 How is the training program structured?